3270 Extended Data Stream

 explicitly specified.

-It is possible to communicate with 3270 terminals and printers using a
+It is possible to communicate with 3270 terminals and printers using

 variety of access methods such as EXCP, BTAM, TCAM and VTAM.
 (Nobody